Characters from the second round of Trustfell.

 - Princess Curls: Her hair is composed of huge, very long curls.

-- Purple Eyes: She normally has grey eyes, but when she's revealed as a mermaid, they go purple and her hair gets brighter.
+- Supernatural Is Purple: She normally has grey eyes, but when she's revealed as a mermaid, they go purple and her hair gets brighter.

 - Took a Level in Kindness: Caren's memory regains and her experiences in deadland lead her to emerge in the end as more understanding and a lot more fun to be around.